ShySkill/StartupMacro/README.md

     <img src="documentation\editaction.PNG" alt="pythonpath" width="600" height="600">

 8. In the program/script box, put the path to your installation of python.
-You can check this by clicking the windows button, typing python, and then clicking open file location and clicking copy path.
+You can check this by clicking the windows button, typing python.exe, and then clicking open file location and clicking copy path.

 <img src="documentation\documentationpycopypath.PNG" alt="pythonpath" width="600" height="400">